 Luxembourg does not have a territorial tax system but rather a tax system that taxes worldwide income and allows for exemptions for certain foreign income under the participation exemption and under tax treaties.
-Because of these exemptions, the interest deduction limitation is of lesser relevance for people investing in Luxembourg.
+Because of these exemptions, the interest deduction limitation is less relevant to people investing in Luxembourg.

-9.8 CFC Proposals
+9.8 Controlled Foreign Corporation Proposals